Bayesian Constraints on the Neutron Star Equation of State with a Smooth Hadron-Quark Crossover: Results and Discussions

 It is worth noting that the trace anomaly $\Delta(\varepsilon)$ is confined to a relatively narrow band, whereas the squared speed of sound exhibits much richer structure.
 This is because $\Delta(\varepsilon)=\frac{1}{3}-\frac{P}{\varepsilon}=\frac{1}{3}-\langle c_s^2(\varepsilon) \rangle$ measures the energy-density--averaged squared speed of sound $\langle c_s^2(\varepsilon) \rangle$ \cite{Saes24, Marc24},

 As shown earlier in Fig.~\ref{fig:qmpara}, the posterior PDFs of the trace-anomaly parameters $t$ and $a$ are essentially independent of the datasets used, including the high-precision mock radius data, indicating a universal behavior of the dense-matter trace anomaly.
-This supports the recent finding of Ref.~\cite{Li:2026tjj} that the trace anomaly serves as a composition-insensitive descriptor of dense matter across widely different physical environments, ranging from heavy-ion collisions to compact stars.
+This suggests that the trace anomaly provides a robust, composition-insensitive macroscopic descriptor of dense matter, largely independent of the microscopic details of the EOS within current observational precision~\cite{Li:2026tjj}.
+This behavior persists even under hypothetical high-precision radius constraints, indicating that current and near-future observations are largely insensitive to the detailed structure of quark matter.

 Finally, to assess whether the nonmonotonic behavior of the speed of sound is genuinely induced by the crossover construction rather than being a fine-tuned model artifact, we show in Fig.~\ref{fig:erhobarloce} the pairwise correlation between the crossover parameter $\overline{\varepsilon}$ and the location $\mathrm{Loc}(\varepsilon)$ in energy density of the maximum speed of sound for the accepted EOSs.
 We find that $\mathrm{Loc}(\varepsilon)$ exhibits a strong, positive, and nearly linear correlation with $\overline{\varepsilon}$.
 For $\overline{\varepsilon} \lesssim 600~\mathrm{MeV/fm}^3$, the relation is approximately $\mathrm{Loc}(\varepsilon) \approx \overline{\varepsilon}$, indicating that a smooth crossover naturally induces a peak in the speed of sound within the transition region, consistent with previous studies \cite{Masuda:2012ed, Huang:2022mqp}.
 For $600 \lesssim \overline{\varepsilon} \lesssim 900~\mathrm{MeV/fm}^3$, the correlation weakens, which can be attributed to the fact that the hadronic EOS itself may generate a peak in $c_s^2(\varepsilon)$, depending sensitively on the high-density behavior of the nuclear symmetry energy, as demonstrated in Refs.~\cite{Zhang:2022sep, Ye:2024meg} and reviewed in Ref.~\cite{Li:2025xio}.
 In this case, if the crossover sets in at sufficiently high densities, the observed peak in $c_s^2$ may originate primarily from the hadronic sector.